 Manganese is another mineral that helps to build strong and healthy bones, as well as being an anti-oxidant.
-Centrum packs in 100% of the 5mg RDI while the other brands are around 2mg.
+Centrum packs in 100% of the 5mg RDI while the other brands are all much less.
 Spinach, sweet potato, tofu and rice are just a few of the foods that will help you get to your full quota if your multi doesn’t provide all of it.

 Potassium is an essential mineral that functions as an electrolyte in the body, helping to regulate nerve signals, muscles as well as fluid balance.
 For women in Australia the RDI is 2800mg a day (3200mg for women who are lactating).
 A large tomato will provide approximately 400mg, 100g of spinach or a cup of yoghurt will give about 550mg.
 Nature’s Own and Swisse both deliver a very respectable 70% of the RDI.
 Blackmores has just 5% while Cenovis and Centrum have none.

 Selenium is important for the thyroid, as an anti-oxidant and may help fight against certain cancers.
 The RDI for Australian women is 60mcg with Centrum delivering 92% of that and the others around 42%.
 Remember that a single brazil nut can provide more than double your RDI with other sources including yellowfin tuna and other seafood, ham and eggs.
 Be mindful of keeping yourself well below the daily upper limit which is around 400mcg.